 If it sounds too good to be true, it usually is.
 That’s the rub with penny stocks.
 However, do your own research.
 Research any penny stock and tip.

 Don’t be afraid of the penny stock sector.
 Especially when you look at the charts.
 Take the trade if a penny stock has a good setup.
-Our stock market training post helps you get started with penny stocks.

 How Many Different Types of Stocks Should I Own?